 - Custom Duty

-This indirect tax is paid for importing and exporting goods and services within and outside India.
-This is also known as the import duty and export duty.
-By imposing this tax, the central government regulates the movement of goods and services across the international borders.
-In this way, the government secures the country’s employment, economy, and environment.
-Also, the government controls the movement of prohibited goods among the countries through this tax.
+Customs Duty is an indirect tax levied on goods imported into and exported from India.
+This is further classified as import duty and export duty.
+By imposing this tax, the central government regulates the movement of goods across international borders.
+This helps the government generate revenue, regulate trade, and protect domestic industries.
+It also plays a role in controlling the movement of prohibited or restricted goods across borders.

 - Service Tax